open-component-model/ocm-spec/doc/appendix/A/S3/README.md

 ### Description

-Artefact namespaces/repositories of the API layer will be mapped to an S3 bucket.
+Artifact namespaces/repositories of the API layer will be mapped to an S3 bucket.

 ### Specification Versions